Topics Joint Assembly of Drug Evaluation Committee and Regulatory Affairs Committee for FY 2024

 Ms. Yumiko Nomura, Director, Drug Safety Division, Pharmaceutical Affairs Bureau, Ministry of Health, Labour and Welfare

 At first, he explained the safety measures and the studies leading up to them.
-Once again, he emphasized the need to move the evaluation of information and measures for safety measures in two different modes: rapid response and implementation based on frequency evaluation, etc. He also introduced the study conducted by MHLW and PMDA on the promotion of efforts to enhance the provision of information to the field of use through electronic accompanying documents by utilizing RWD such as database (DB) for post-marketing safety measures, along with specific examples of use.
+Once again, he emphasized the need to move the evaluation of information and measures for safety measures in two different modes: rapid response and implementation based on frequency evaluation, etc. He also introduced the study conducted by MHLW and PMDA on the promotion of efforts to enhance the provision of information to users through electronic accompanying documents by utilizing RWD such as databases (DB) for post-marketing safety measures, along with specific examples of their use.

 In addition, he explained the improvement of traceability through standardized barcode display and the expansion of information through the introduction of electronic prescriptions, both of which are already underway to enhance the provision of drug information to patients, and requested manufacturers and distributors to share their know-how, along with an image of the current roadmap.
 He also requested the sharing of various know-hows among manufacturers and distributors.
 Finally, he shared future issues in Japan regarding future plans for drug safety surveillance, referring to the ICH E2E guideline outline.